-According to this metric, Berkshire County demonstrates high levels of sectoral concentration Entertainment, and Recreation.
-Accommodation and Food Services, and Health Care and Social Assistance.
+According to this metric, Berkshire County demonstrates high levels of sectoral concentration Entertainment, Arts, and Recreation, in Accommodation and Food Services, and Health Care and Social Assistance.
 This is intuitively correct given Berkshire County's reputation as a tourism and leisure destination, and its older population.
 By contrast, Berkshire County demonstrates low levels of sectoral concentration in Management of Companies and Enterprises, Mining, Quarrying, Oil and Gas Extraction, and Transportation and Warehousing.
 See Table 6.